-Appendix D provides information about the geographic distribution of federal highway funding in the Boston region, including the distribution of the Boston Region Metropolitan Planning Organization's (MPO) Regional Target Program funding (the MPO's discretionary funding) and funding for projects and programs prioritized by the Massachusetts Department of Transportation.
+Appendix D provides information about the geographic distribution of federal highway funding in the Boston region between federal fiscal years (FFYs) 2021 and 2025, including the distribution of the Boston Region MPO's Regional Target Program funding (the MPO's discretionary funding) and funding for projects and programs prioritized by the Massachusetts Department of Transportation.
+(Following the MPO's endorsement of the FFYs 2022-26 TIP, this funding analysis will be updated to reflect the distribution of the MPO's Regional Target Program funding and all federal highway funding programmed from FFY 2022 through FFY 2026.)
 Funding amounts shown include the state's matching funds that leverage the available federal funds.